Two halves don't make a whole: instability and idleness emerging from the co-evolution of the production and innovation processes: Emerging Inefficiencies: Baseline Experiments

 We can learn more on this by looking at Figure \ref{fig:learnPtf}.
 We omitted the row for $\gamma_a=0$ as the outcomes are trivial.\footnote{Specifically, the average workers' productivity level would be equal to $(4a_u+a_s)/5$.
-Depending on $a_s$ this would range between 0.2 and 0.36.} First of all, the hiring productivity has little impact on the final productivity distributions.
-Therefore, in the scenarios with lower $a_s$, it may be easier for unskilled workers to catch up than it is for the firm to stabilize the process.
+Depending on $a_s$ this would range between 0.2 and 0.36.} First of all, the hiring productivity has little impact on the final productivity distributions, i.e., despite the accumulated delay is yet to be caught up after the convergence in the distribution of workers' skills.
 Second, a higher learning rate, as expected, results in more workers having secondary skills.
 However, this effect is quickly dampened as the forgetting threshold increases.
-Indeed, the effect is very neat for $\theta_a=0$ and more modest in the other cases.
 In fact, we can safely state that the effect of the forgetting threshold is predominant.
-In the extreme case ($\theta_a=0.4$) no more than a third of the workers have managed to gain productivity in secondary tasks.
+In the extreme case ($\theta_a=0.4$) less than a third of the workers have managed to gain productivity in secondary tasks.

 What seems to emerge from this analysis is that the reversal of $V_H$, which is preceding the convergence to a stable regime, may require workers with a larger skill diversity.
-Workers are not necessarily allocated to the task they have been hired for in the first place.
-This is confirmed by the persistence of skill diversity.
-So they can be allocated elsewhere to reinforce a phase that has accumulated delay.
-This reinforcement is effective if the supporting extra workers are skilled enough to process the flows quickly (i.e. more productive).
-Furthermore, the easier it is to find highly productive workers to allocate to the needy phases, the fewer of them will be required for the reinforcement.
-This outcome, although theoretical, seems particularly relevant as it suggests that the specialization of the workers, e.g. at the heart of the division-of-labor paradigm prevailing in Fordist factories, might not be the most adequate in the long run.
+Workers are not systematically allocated to the task they have been hired for as confirmed by the persistence of skill diversity in low forgetting scenarios.
+Workers can be allocated elsewhere to reinforce a phase that has accumulated delay.
+To be effective, the reinforcement must ideally comprise extra workers who are skilled enough to process the flows quickly.
+Furthermore, the more productive the reinforcements, the fewer of them will be required in the meantime, such that the other phases do not go short-staffing.
+This outcome suggests that organisations encouraging skill specialization---at the heart of the division-of-labour paradigms prevailing in Fordist factories--- may not be the most adequate in the long run.